US ambassador to NATO says NATO and Russia 'committed to dialogue' ahead of talks Wednesday – KION546

 By Veronica Stracqualursi and Jennifer Hansler, CNN

-The US ambassador to NATO Julianne Smith said Tuesday that the US, European allies and Russia are all “committed to dialogue” ahead of Wednesday’s high-stakes meeting to discuss Russia’s military buildup along the Ukrainian border.
+The United States, NATO allies and Russia are all “committed to dialogue” ahead of Wednesday’s high-stakes meeting to discuss Russia’s military buildup along the Ukrainian border, US Ambassador to NATO Julianne Smith said Tuesday.

+“I think right now, folks feel that both the allies and the Russians, including the United States, all are committed to dialogue at this juncture,” she told CNN’s Alex Marquardt in an exclusive interview from NATO headquarters in Brussels.

 “At this point, let me be very, very clear — no one is suggesting that we alter NATO policy on enlargement,” Smith said.
 “The door remains open.
 No one has the right to kick the door shut.
 And any decision about enlargement will continue to rest between the NATO alliance and the country in question.”